qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

     Attribute table filtered by the filter form

+When selecting / filtering features from the attribute table, there is a :guilabel:`Filter features` button that allows defining and refining filters.
+Its use triggers the :guilabel:`Advanced filter (Expression)` option and displays the corresponding filter expression in an editable text widget at the bottom of the form.

 If there are already filtered features, you can refine the filter using the drop-down list next to the :guilabel:`Filter features` button.
 The options are:

 * :guilabel:`Filter within ("AND")`
 * :guilabel:`Extend filter ("OR")`

-To clear the filter, either select :guilabel:`Show all features` option mentioned in :ref:`filter_features`, or click the clear the expression and click :guilabel:`Apply`.
+To clear the filter, either select the :guilabel:`Show all features` option from the bottom left pull-down menu, or clear the expression and click :guilabel:`Apply` or press :kbd:`Enter`.

 Using action on features
 ========================